 What we are making today is a "grown-up version" of misua soup.
 Of course, it is still kid-friendly sans the sausage 🙂

-Misua with Pork Meatballs or Bola-Bola is the so-called Filipino style misua.
-Almondigas is how old folks call it.
+Misua or mee sua bola-bola is how we call this dish back home in the Philippines.
+Old folks call it almondigas.
 I have never used that word myself when referring to this dish; its etymology is also unfamiliar to me so we are not going to further delve into that.

 The variation of Misua Bola Bola we are making today is a slight deviation from the traditional Almondigas which uses patola or luffa as one of its based-flavor.